barelyhuman/reaper.is/pages/now.md

 It's going to be easier to write this in C, Go, due to existing interfaces

+#### `codename`: musync

+[musync](https://github.com/barelyhuman/musync) already exists as a simple spotify playlist's sync and this can be better done with [ifttt.com](https://ifttt.com) now since they have a ton of integrations though I still think I'm missing one very needed feature that I wanted to build into the app.

+I use SongShift on iOS to synchronize my Spotify and Apple playlists, primarily because the speaker systems at home have better and clearer audio when playing tracks from the Apple Music app but then Spotify has better recommendations for Indie tracks.

+You can either pick musync to add this integration or you can create a whole another CLI for the same.

+Preferred languages would be: Nim / Rust / Go so I can read and help you fix tiny issues if possible but if you think there's a better language for the job, go bonkers with it.

 ### Libraries

 #### `codename`: typeless-gql